pomle/megamanjs/README.md

         cd megamanjs
         python -m SimpleHTTPServer 8000

-* Browse to dev version at `http://localhost:8000/src/dev.html` and it should run.
+* Open `http://localhost:8000/src/dev.html` in Chrome and it should run.

 ## Developing

 ### Prerequisites

-* Make sure you are running Node.js >= 6
+* Make sure you are running Node.js `>= 6`.
+Installation instructions for your platform can be found at https://nodejs.org/en/download/package-manager/.

 * Install dev dependencies with